ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/backup_unit.md

 # ionoscloud\_backup_unit

 The backup unit data source can be used to search for and return an existing Backup Unit.
 You can provide a string for either id or name parameters which will be compared with provisioned Backup Units.
 If a single match is found, it will be returned.
-If your search results in multiple matches, an error will be generated.
+If your search results in multiple matches, an error will be returned.
 When this happens, please refine your search string so that it is specific enough to return only one result.

 ## Example Usage